Aliases for PLCD1 Gene

 GeneCards Summary for PLCD1 Gene

 PLCD1 (Phospholipase C Delta 1) is a Protein Coding gene.
-Diseases associated with PLCD1 include nail disorder, nonsyndromic congenital, 3, and leukonychia totalis.
+Diseases associated with PLCD1 include Nail Disorder, Nonsyndromic Congenital, 3, and Leukonychia Totalis.
 Among its related pathways are G-Beta Gamma Signaling and Neuropathic Pain-Signaling in Dorsal Horn Neurons and Thyroid hormone signaling pathway.
 GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
 An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot Summary for PLCD1 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 Essential for trophoblast and placental development (By similarity).
 Binds phosphatidylinositol 4,5-bisphosphate (PubMed:7890667, PubMed:9188725).